camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 });
 ```

-4. Install the necessary packages.
+4. Install the necessary packages using the following command:

 ```sh
 npm install request
 ```

-5. Run the server.
+5. Run the server using the following command:

 ```sh
 node server.js
 ```

-## Render a BPMN Diagram
+## Render a BPMN diagram

-1. Create a simple index.html file and include the bpmn-js script.
+1. Create an `index.html` file and include the `bpmn-js` script:

 ```html
 <!DOCTYPE html>